mathpn/mathpn.github.io/src/content/blog/exploratory-data-analysis-suicide.md

 ![Suicide rates per age group in Brazil.
 Elderly people show higher rates](@assets/images/who_suicide/unnamed-chunk-33-1.png)
 ![Suicide rates per age group in the USA.
 Elderly people show higher rates](@assets/images/who_suicide/unnamed-chunk-33-2.png)

-Both countries present highest suicide rates for the elderly.
-However, in both cases, **the gap between adults (25-34 years) and elderly (55+ years) is getting narrower** since the 2000s, which shows that adult suicide is more likely now than compared to the past (1990s).
+Both countries present the highest suicide rates for the elderly.
+However, in both cases, **the gap between adults (25–34 years) and elderly (55+ years) is getting narrower** since the 2000s, which shows that adult suicide is more likely now than compared to the past (1990s).